-Finally, there is non-legal phenomena known as the "Streisand Effect."
+Finally, there is a non-legal phenomenon known as the "Streisand Effect."
 The term comes from Barbara Streisand's effort to prevent the publication of satellite imagery showing her house.
-Before Streisand complained, the pictures received little attention and there was no special demarcation showing Barbara Streisand's home.
+Before Streisand complained, the pictures received little attention and there was no special demarcation showing Barbara Streisand's home on the online images.
 Afterwards, the pictures became popular on the original website and in major traditional media outlets resulting in millions of people looking at the photographs.
-The same lesson applies to review sites.
-Although they may appear on the first page temporarily when your name is searched, a public lawsuit could result in more wide spread distribution of the original complaint.
-It can also make the story drag on much longer than it would have had you simply ignored it or addressed it quickly-think Roger Clemens versus Jason Giambi and the baseball steroids scandal.
+The same lesson applies to your clients.
+Although the negative publicity may appear on the first page temporarily when your name is searched, a public lawsuit could result in more wide spread distribution of the original complaint.
+It can also make the story drag on much longer than it would have had you simply ignored it or addressed it quickly-think Roger Clemens versus Andy Petite and the baseball steroids scandal.

-Pros of suing
+Pros of Suing

 Despite all of the cons, there are times when filing a lawsuit is necessary.
 If the person making the comments is a competitor or a repeat offender, you should consider a lawsuit as a way of fighting back.
-If the matter is already in the public, then you can publicly defend yourself through a lawsuit and tell your side of the story.
+If the matter is already in the public, then you can publicly defend yourself through a lawsuit and tell your side of the story through free media attention.
 You can receive monetary damages and sometimes injunctive relief through a lawsuit.
 More importantly, however, your reputation and integrity are often vindicated through a well-publicized trial.
 The public will view a victory as confirmation the offending statements were not true.